 Te Paruhi a nga Takuta tells the stories of 27 Maori doctors and students, from trailblazing early Maori GPs to the latest generation of Maori health professionals.
 We were commissioned by Te Ohu Rata O Aotearoa, the Maori Medical Practitioners Association to capture these stories and design a publication to inspire the next generation of Maori health practitioners.

 An Award-Winning, Creative Team

-We are an established part of Wellington’s creative industry and has a successful 20 year track record in communications planning, publishing and resource production.
-For 20 years we were FitzBeck Creative now we’ve morphed into KB Creative – same team.
+We are an established part of Wellington’s creative industry and have a 20 year track record in communications planning, publishing and resource production.
+For 20 years we were FitzBeck Creative, now we’ve morphed into KB Creative – same team, different name.
 We’ve picked up a few gongs along the way.
-Our books and art prints are now a staple in galleries, design stores, indie bookshops up and down the country.
+Our books and art prints are now a staple in galleries, design stores and indie bookshops up and down the country.
 The NZ Book and Wellington Book have been awarded BEST Design Awards for design excellence and have both achieved best-seller status.
 The Wellington Book was a huge hit and sold out twice.
 The NZ Book is equally popular and on its third reprint.